sdclibbery/tradr/README.md

  if current price is above last buy fill price, set sell limit above current price so, the buy price tracks where we've sold, and the sell price tracks where we've bought...
 Run this bot automatically from monitor?
-!
-Consider writing tests for bots that assert the behaviour and that they don't screw up in scenarios !
-Even a kind of soak/property based testing with random or historic data to see how much profit they make?
 * Bots for making simple transactions with exit orders
 * bot that sets both limit buy and sell 1,2,3,5,10% above and below price
 * bot that watches for price change followed by steady and then buys if (fall-then-steady) or sell if (rise-then-steady)